Enterprise Architecture Overview Training Course

 - The four dimensions of Service Management

-- Key concepts from Lean, Agile, DevOps, and their importance in delivering business value
+- Key concepts from Lean, Agile, DevOps, and why these are important to deliver business value

-- How ITIL practices described in ITIL 4® will maintain the value and significance provided by current ITIL® processes while also expanding to integrate with various areas of service management and IT, from demand to value.
+- How ITIL practices described in ITIL 4® will maintain the value and importance provided by the current ITIL® processes, whilst at the same time expand to be integrated to different areas of service management and IT, from demand to value.

 Who is ITIL 4® Foundation for:

-ITIL 4® Foundation is ideal for individuals who need a basic understanding of the ITIL® framework and how it can enhance the quality of IT service management within an organization.
-This certification also applies to IT professionals working in organizations that have adopted ITIL® and therefore need to be aware of and contribute to the overall service improvement program.
+ITIL 4® Foundation is suitable for individuals who require a basic understanding of the ITIL® framework and how it may be used to enhance the quality of IT service management within an organization.
+The certification also applies to IT professionals who work within an organization that has adopted ITIL® and so need to be aware of and contribute to the overall service improvement programme.

-ITIL 4® continues to support the ITSM community while expanding its reach to a broader range of professionals operating in the digital world, guiding how IT interfaces with and leads the wider business strategy.
+ITIL 4® continues to support the ITSM community while expanding to a wider range of professionals working in the digital world, guiding how IT interfaces with, and leads the wider business strategy.

 ITIL® Foundation V5